OpenSILEX/opensilex/opensilex-doc/src/main/resources/opensilex-security/user_API_service.md

 Manipulate [account](./account_API_service.md) and [person](./person_API_service.md) simultaneously for a better comprehension of users.

+> Warning : the user API services is deprecated and will be deleted in a future release
+>
 > Warning : the user concept is a representative concept only, there is no user objects in database or classes.
 >
 > A while ago, we were using user object for authentication, credentials and contact information.